Pro multis

-Velázquez's "The Elevation" shows a Catholic priest performing the consecration of the wine.
+Eugenio Lucas Velázquez's "The Elevation" shows a Catholic priest performing the consecration of the wine.

 Pro multis is a Latin phrase that means "for many" or "for the many".
 Not having the definite article, Latin does not distinguish between these two meanings.

 The phrase is part of the longer phrase "qui pro vobis et pro multis effundetur in remissionem peccatorum" used, with reference to the blood of Christ, in the consecration of the wine in the Roman Rite Mass.

 In the definitively approved English translation this longer phrase appears as "which will be poured out for you and for many for the forgiveness of sins".